What can the simple view of reading teach us about disciplinary literacy?

 A historian aims to construct a coherent account of the past via references to multiple texts, artifacts, and documents, each of which may present the events differently and requires readers to navigate multiple perspectives in constructing knowledge.
 Unsurprisingly, historians value corroboration across sources (Wineburg, 1991).
 They will often enumerate evidence in support of a particular perspective or stance (Schleppegrell, 2004).
-Yet although the historian’s appraisals are subjective, they do not invoke personal pronouns or markers of epistemic belief.
+However, although the historian’s appraisals are subjective, they do not invoke personal pronouns or markers of epistemic belief.
 “This is the great paradox of history writing.
 Although historians are assuming an evaluative stance toward the content they are studying, disciplinary conventions demand that historians articulate their subjective take on events in objective terms” (Galloway et al., 2013, p.25).
-Since skilled historical reading rests on relevant background knowledge, one of our challenges is how to scaffold the reading of particular texts so that students can integrate other component skills required to read like a historian.
-Similarly, we may need to strongly scaffold particular primary source documents that present specific challenges because of language shifts.
+Because skilled historical reading rests on relevant background knowledge, one of our challenges is how to scaffold the reading of particular texts so that students can integrate other component skills required to read like a historian.
+Similarly, we may need to strongly scaffold specific primary source documents that present particular challenges because of language shifts.

 Literacy development is foundational to a student's educational experience, but students are often asked to read for different reasons in each content area.
 There are general strategies that can be applied across all subjects, as well as those that are more specialized.
 General reading strategies like predicting, monitoring, and summarizing are needed by all students and are powerful because they can be applied across content area classes.
 These strategies allow students to actively engage with the text they're reading and build a more complete understanding of the information they're taking in.